pykong/iu-thesis/README.md

   - matriculation number,
   - tutor’s name.
   - _Course-specific adaptations of the information are possible._
-  - _Master thesis requires morefurther information to be given._
+  - _Master thesis requires more further information to be given._
 - **Sections and subsections:**
   - A maximum of three levels (1.
 Main heading, 1.1 Section, 1.1.1 Subheading)
   - Only individual chapters in the text of the assignment are numbered consecutively
-  - otherwise, sections of the assignment, such as the list of figures and/or tables or the bibliography, are not numbered.
+  - otherwise, sections of the assignment, such as the list of figures and/or tables or the bibliography are not numbered.
 - **emphasis:**
   - Do not underline
   - use _italics_ sparingly to emphasize passages.
 - **page footer:**
-  - The ideal position of the page numbers is centred at the bottom of the page.
+  - The ideal position of the page numbers is centered at the bottom.
 - **page header:**
   - According to APA standards, the header should contain the title of the thesis or, if it is too long, an abbreviated version (American Psychological